April 15, 2022SAFETY AND INSPECTIONS

 Instead, provide them with simple step-by-step instructions on how to complete each recurring task.
 While the primary goal of implementing food service SOPs is to reduce mistakes, that’s just a starting point.

-Effectively written and distributing SOPs should speed up BOH operations.
+Distributing effectively written SOPs should speed up BOH operations.
 Additionally, SOPs can streamline new employee onboarding, so management doesn’t have to reinvent the wheel during training sessions.
+Check out MaintainX’s Global Procedure Library for customizable food safety SOPs.

 Elements of Food Safety SOPs